 NATALIE: She’s from Oklahoma.
 (We can talk about the origins of your name in a minute.)
 She’s a mom of four.
 She’s contributed twice to the “Chicken Soup for the Soul” books.
 She’s an author, a small-business owner, a college student, and a survivor.
 We’re going to talk today about consent in marriage, which I don’t think we have talked about at all on the podcast.
 I don’t think I’ve ever addressed it on my blog, so I’m excited to have this conversation with you.
 So welcome.

 JESSICA: Thank you.
 I’m really excited to be here.

 NATALIE: Awesome.
 We were talking before we pressed the record button, but then I said I wanted everyone to hear this.
 So let’s go back and talk about how you got into this whole… You’re a survivor yourself.
 Are you divorced?

 JESSICA: I am.
 Our divorce was final six months ago, so we are fresh.

-JESSICA: I started having… God is really good.
-After I got divorced, I lost all my community but then started meeting more and more women who had been in the same situation.
+JESSICA: God is really good.
+After I got divorced, I lost all my community, but then started meeting more and more women who had been in the same situation.
 We started having these conversations over breakfasts and realizing that a lot of us had the same story where things just felt “off.”
-Most of the Christian women I was talking to had no frame of reference for what consent even looked like in marriage.
+Most of the Christian women I were talking to had no frame of reference for what consent even looked like in marriage.
 So it came from a million different conversations over the course of time and sort of built on its own.